AnilPatidar/git/README.md

 It should show all the staged files

-Step 3: remove file from stagging area and put it in tracking file
+Step 3: remove file from stagging area and put it in untrack files

 git rm --cached file.txt